silabs-bozont/ArduinoCore-zephyr/README.md

 in the Zephyr SDK.

 > [!NOTE]
-> This core is validated with version v0.17.0.
+> This core is validated with version v0.17.0 of the SDK.
 Compatibility with later versions has not been tested yet.

+## 🛠️ Regenerate the compiled core files

 ### Build the Loader